WakiMak/trentent.github.io-forked/_posts/2014-11-28-exploring-the-citrix-xml-6-5-broker-in-more-detail.md

 tags:
   - Citrix
   - Performance
-  - XenApp
+  - &
 ---
 The Citrix XML broker actually relies on many pieces to ensure fast and proper operation.
-[This CTX article](http://support.citrix.com/article/CTX129585) describes the process for XenApp 6 (seems applicable to 6.5 as well).
+[This CTX article](http://support.citrix.com/article/CTX129585) describes the process for & 6 (seems applicable to 6.5 as well).

 The part that is relevant to the XML broker is steps 4-9.